Omega’s Eyes: Marlene Dumas on Edvard Munch

 Marlene Dumas

 Marlene Dumas (b.
 1953) is regarded as one of the most influential painters working today.
-Her paintings and drawings, often devoted to depictions of the human form, are typically culled from the artist’s vast archive of images, including art historical materials, mass media sources, and personal snapshots of friends and family.
-Gestural, fluid, and frequently spectral, Dumas’s works reframe and re-contextualize her subjects, exploring the boundaries between public and private selves.
+Over the past four decades, she has continuously probed the complexities of identity and representation in her work.
+Her paintings and drawings, frequently devoted to depictions of the human form, typically reference a vast archive of source imagery collected by the artist, including art-historical materials, mass media images, and personal snapshots of friends and family.

 Trine Otte Bak Nielsen